-If you qualify for Maternity Benefit you will get €245 per week.
+If you qualify for Maternity Benefit you will get €274 (from Jan 2024) per week.
 Some employers will continue to pay an employee in full while on Maternity Leave.
 Check with your employer.

 Maternity Benefit will be taxed.
 However you will not pay PRSI or Universal Social Charge.